 - Sessions will take place on Monday, October 25 and Tuesday, October 26.

 - Breakout Sessions will be 45 minutes in length.

 - Big Idea Sessions will be 60 minutes in length.

 - Breakout Sessions are intended for an audience of approximately 50-100 people, with no more than three speakers.
 These informative sessions make up the core of conference offerings.

 - Big Idea Sessions are intended for an audience of 70-150, with no more than six speakers.
 They present multiple perspectives about a single topic.
 Presenters should represent different functions within a college or offer perspectives from different organizations and have unique points of view about the selected topic.

 Presenters are responsible for all conference-related expenses including registration, travel, lodging, and meals.

 - All session proposals must be submitted using the online submission form.
-The deadline to submit is Monday, March 8, 2021.
+The deadline to submit is for 2021 was Monday, March 8, 2021.
 Proposals in other formats will not be considered.